Easy Read Guide for Financial Management Customers

 An administrator must act in line with the Guardianship and Administration Act 2000 and the directions of QCAT or a court.

 The Public Trustee is not the same as the Public Guardian.

-If you have any concerns, please speak to your trust officer.
-If you’re not happy with the answer, contact the regional manager of your Public Trustee office.
+If you have any concerns, please speak to your Trust Officer.
+If you’re not happy with the answer you receive from your Trust Officer, you can contact the regional manager or your Public Trustee office.

-For further concerns or to make a complaint, we can be contacted by:
+For feedback, concerns or to make a complaint, please contact us by:

 Mail: The Public Trustee, GPO Box 1449, Brisbane QLD 4001